Common Breastfeeding Problems

 4. Clogged Ducts:-

 When your breasts become full and if you don’t drain it at the right time, the milk can back up into the milk ducts (vein-like structures in the breast) which causes clogging.
-The main symptom that you will notice a hard lump and pain on your breast when you press it gently.
+The main symptom that you will notice is a hard lump and pain on your breast when you press it gently.
 Clogging ducts are caused due to improper pumping of breastmilk, improper lactation, compressing your breasts while sleeping, or if something hits you on your breasts.
 Sometimes when your baby’s head hits your breasts, that can also cause clogging.
 That area will become a little green and you will be able to see your vein.
 To reduce the pain, make your baby latch on that breast first.
 You can also apply warm compresses or warm water and massage gently.
 This will help in breaking up the clog.

 It is a bacterial infection that occurs in your breasts due to clogging ducts, sore and cracked nipples, and engorgement which can cause the bacteria to enter.
 Its symptoms include fever, severe pain in your breasts, and the clogged duct area will become red.
 It will be very painful when your baby latches on or when you pump your milk out.
 But still draining out milk is very necessary or else it can get worse.
 The warm compressor can help in giving you some relief.
 The only treatment for mastitis is to take antibiotics prescribed by the doctor.
 While breastfeeding you should not take medicines.
 Your doctor will prescribe you some special medicines if necessary which do not enter breastmilk and cause harm to your baby.

 It is a yeast infection in babies mouth that can pass on to your breast when your baby latches.
-The symptoms which you may experience are red shiny flaky nipples with itching sensation and deep breast pain.
+The symptoms which you may experience are red shiny flaky nipples with an itching sensation and deep breast pain.
 To treat this your doctor will give u antifungal medication to put on your breasts and also in your baby’s mouth.
-It’s very important for you both to get treatment at the same time or else you and your baby can pass the fungi back and this keeps ongoing.
+It’s very important for you both to get treatment at the same time or else you and your baby can pass the fungi back and this keeps on going.
 After every feed wash your bras, nursing pads, and clothes to kill any yeast spores present.

 Some women tell that they don’t produce enough milk so they depend on formula milk to feed their babies.
 This is not correct, the more you nurse your baby the more milk you will produce because breastfeeding works on the supply and demand system.
 If you still don’t make enough milk, consult your doctor.
 For increasing your milk supply you have to take a healthy diet and always stay hydrated.